-As indicated above the COTO Registration Committee is provided annual orientation that outlines the legislation and regulations guiding registration in the profession and provides policy guidelines outlined in a Policy Manual.
+All members of the COTO Registration Committee (including new and experienced members) are provided annual orientation that outlines the legislation and regulations guiding registration in the profession and provides policy guidelines outlined in a Policy Manual.
+The main resource for this orientation is the Registration Committee Policy Manual.
 The Policy Manual is regularly used by the Committee to guide their practices, and is updated on a regular basis.
 College legal counsel also provides a half-day in-house training session on how to complete application reviews and make decisions.
+During the term of the Committee, their knowledge and familiarity with assessment processes is strengthened through the review and use of established Committee policies, guidelines and precedence as they perform application reviews.